mia-platform/documentation/docs/development_suite/api-console/api-design/limit-user-actions.md

 # Granular role-based access control

+> This feature is not currently generally available, but is only available as a Closed Preview.
+For more information and to enable it on your Company, contact your Mia-Platform representative

 This feature introduces a mechanism for managing user interactions within the application by restricting specific actions based on user roles and specified rules.

 If a user try to save a configuration after performing some changes that are forbidden by the configured the rules, the saving is blocked and an error is returned.